heereman/2017-03-02-GEO4012/mymetadata.md

-My name is Michel Heeremans
+##My Metadata-file

-I teach Research Data Management at the Departmenmt of Geosciences, UiO
+My name is Michel Heeremans.
+Teacher and IT support staff at the Department of Geosciences, University of Oslo.

-I'm 50 years old
+Today I teach students tips and tricks about Research Data Management